vigna/sux-rs/README.md

 ## Slice by Value Support

-Wherever possible, we support the “slice by value” traits from the [`value-traits`] crate, which make it possible to treat in a manner similar to slices structures such as bit-field vectors or succinct representations.
+Wherever possible, we support the “slice by value” traits from the [`value-traits`] crate, which make it possible to treat structures such as bit-field vectors or succinct representations in a manner similar to slices.
+This approach is also used to make [vectors of bit fields] and slices (where the bit width of the fields is exactly that of the word type) interchangeable.

 ## `MemDbg`/`MemSize` Support